elliotperviz/cmms/qm/4-si/README.md

     print
   }' ab.abo
   ```

+- Check that the final maximum force component on the atoms is smaller than the chosen tolerance<br>
+  Hint: Look for the string "Cartesian forces" at the end of each geometric step in "ab.abo" or the standard output.

 <!-- In the future, it would be useful to have Abipy installed, since we would be able to extract the geometry at each geometric step, and visualise the "trajectories" e.g. in Ovito -->